riakhaitan/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a message explaining how to access the help page, can also show the usage of a particular command.

 ![Help](images/Help_Ui.png)

-Format: `help`
+Format: `help [COMMAND_NAME]`

 ### Adding an expense : `add`